Cutting a Pancake with an Exotic Knife: Further remarks on the families

-We analyze these shapes by studying the planar graph formed by the union of the copies of the shape.
-We describe this graph, denoted by $G_S(n)$ if there are $n$ copies of $S$, in \S\ref{SecPG}, using the case when $S$ is a line as an example.
+For a given \mabs\ ${\sf S}$ of knives, our strategy for attempting to determine $a_{{\sf S}}(n)$ is to select $n$ members of ${\sf S}$ and analyze the planar graph $\Gamma_{\sf S}(n)$ formed by their union.
+We describe this graph in \S\ref{SecPG}, using the classical case when the knives are lines as an illustration.